docker/docs/get-started/orchestration.md

 ## Conclusion

 At this point, you've installed Docker Desktop on your development machine, and confirmed that you can run simple containerized workloads in Kubernetes and Swarm.
-In the next section, we'll start developing our first containerized application.
+The next step will be to write the Kubernetes yaml that describes how to run and manage these containers on Kubernetes.

-[On to Part 2 >>](part2.md){: class="button outline-btn" style="margin-bottom: 30px; margin-right: 100%"}
+[On to deploying to Kubernetes >>](kube-deploy.md){: class="button outline-btn" style="margin-bottom: 30px; margin-right: 100%"}

+To learn how to write the stack file to help you run and manage containers on Swarm, see [Deploying to Swarm](swarm-deploy.md)

 ## CLI References